Ethiopian Cabbage

 Ethiopian cabbage is a brassica that works great in grazing or as part of a cover crop mix.
 The leaves very palatable.
 Its great tap root that has many branch roots and can break up hardpan.
 Excellent nutrient scavenging and fertility building.
 It is not likely to overwinter in the Midwest, but Ethiopian cabbage seed possibly may survive milder winters further south.

-- Open leaf cabbage used for cover crops and grazing.
+- Open leaf cabbage for cover crop or grazing

-- Multiple deep growing tap roots reduce soil compaction, break up hardpans, and open up heavy soils.
+- Deep-growing tap roots reduce soil compaction and break up hardpans

 - Will likely winterkill in Upper Midwest